acend/argocd-basics-training/content/en/docs/06/app_of_apps.md

 ---
-title: "6.1 App of Apps"
+title: "App of Apps"
-weight: 601
+weight: 61
-sectionnumber: 6.1
-onlyWhenNot: techlab centris
+onlyWhen: app-of-apps
 ---
 The [App of apps](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) pattern is a declarative specification of one ArgoCD app that consists only of **other ArgoCD applications**.
 This way we have the possibility to deploy multiple apps within just one single App definition.